MosqueraSt3/MosqueraSt3/README.md

 - 🔭 I’m currently working on ...
-    💻 SEAPTO S.A/INVERCOMES with PHP, JAVASCRIPT
+    💻 IBACREA S.A. with PHP, LARAVEL

-- 🌱 I’m currently learning ...
-    📕 Node.js with PLATZI MASTER